Satellite SMS check-in on iPhone

 How it works on trail

-The satellite SMS link is always visible below the Check in button on any active, uncompleted day — in both the Home tab and the Trip Planner.
+The Check in by text link is always visible below Check in now on the Start tab for the current uncompleted day.
 You do not need to be offline to use it, but it is designed for when you have no data connection.

 Screenshot coming soon

-Home tab — satellite SMS link below Check in now
+Start tab — Check in by text below Check in now

-Active trip card on the Home tab showing the primary 'Check in now' button and the quiet 'No signal?
-Check-in via satellite SMS' link below it
+Active trip card on the Start tab showing the primary 'Check in now' button and the quiet 'No data?
+Check in by text (cell or satellite)' link below it

 Screenshot coming soon